osisoft/AVEVA-Adapter/shared-content/health/failover-health.md

 # Failover Health

 PI Adapters produce various kinds of health data that can be egressed to different health endpoints.
-If an adapter has failover enabled, additional health information pertaining to failover is available/
+If an adapter has failover enabled, additional health information pertaining to failover is available.

 To egress health related data, you have to configure an adapter health endpoint first.
 See [Health endpoint configuration](xref:HealthEndpointConfiguration).